iHRIS/dockerfiles/README.md

 php index.php --update=1 # run this twice
 ```

+Set `IHRIS_MEMCACHED_SERVER` (with :port if not using default port) in order to use a separate Docker container for Memcached.

 If there are any issues, to troubleshoot, build then: docker run -it <image hash> bash

 Todo
+- [x] memcached
-- [X] Build env/arg for DSN
+- [x] Build env/arg for DSN
 - [x] Fix errors in manage-demo
 - [x] Single Dockerfile
 - [ ] Tags builds for Docker hub -- `bzr log -r-1 -q | sed -n 2p | awk '{print ($2)}'`
 - [ ] Update when object storage is added to iHRIS
 - [ ] Rewrite paths to be simpler - may not need to do this
-- [ ] Use php-fpm container, preferably alpine: This is working with Apache as webserver (vhosts in repo) but not with Caddy or Nginx.
-Code fixes to make it work in iHRIS are in 4.3-dev not the pushed images.
+- [x] Use php-fpm container. note: works only with Apache for now